-We at SnackSafely.com have undertaken the unenviable job of sifting through reports of people succumbing to anaphylaxis in order to determine what went wrong and how similar tragedies can be prevented in the future.
+At SnackSafely.com, we have taken on the difficult task of analyzing reports of people succumbing to anaphylaxis to understand what went wrong and provide guidance on how to prevent similar tragedies in the future.

-If your child self-carries, make sure they always take two epinephrine auto-injectors along everywhere, every time, period, full-stop.
-It is incumbent upon you to ensure they know how and when to use them and to train, cajole, plead, or nag them into always having them on-hand.
+If your child self-carries, make sure they always take two epinephrine doses everywhere, every time, period, full-stop.
+It is incumbent upon you to ensure they know how and when to use them and to train, cajole, plead, or nag them into always having them on hand.
 Perform spot checks.
-Keep them home if they refuse.
-Allowing them out in the world without epinephrine is to leave them unprotected against the one danger that lurks everywhere.
+Keep them home if they refuse, because allowing them out in the world without epinephrine is to leave them unprotected against the one danger that lurks everywhere.

-If your child is too young to carry, make sure their caregivers always have access to two epinephrine auto-injectors and are trained to recognize the symptoms of anaphylaxis and administer epinephrine immediately when anaphylaxis is suspected.
+If your child is too young to carry, make sure their caregivers always have access to their epinephrine and are trained to recognize the symptoms of anaphylaxis and administer epinephrine immediately when it is suspected.

 Whether your child is 4 or 24, whether they are about to enter daycare or their senior year of college, your job as protector doesn’t end until there’s a cure!